ColeTownsend/coletownsend/_posts/2015-02-16-panda-network.md

 ## Getting Stuff Done

-After enumerating over 3 different layouts, Ahmet, Williams and I decided on a simple and straightforward list.
+After mulling over 3 different layouts, Ahmet, Williams and I decided on a simple and straightforward list.
 It speaks to their style of work.
 They're quick to reply, keep things moving, and stay organized.
 They also have a ton of projects off the ground.
 They're body of work really speaks for them, all they need is a place to invoke the various brands under the Panda Network umbrella.

 This is a more basic but eye catching approach.
 It's straightforward and speaks directly to dev and designers.
 They have likely heard of what Panda Networks has done.
 The apps here can continually be added and instead tells a story of Panda's work.

+{% include _fullwidth.html url="/panda-mocks/imac/panda-network.jpg"  %}

 ## Copywriting

 After stumbling across the portfolios of a few copywriters, I noted how the ones I liked best and the ones that seemed the most effective were short and punchy.
 They were descriptive, but not flowery.

 > Panda Network is a collaborative think tank created by Ahmet Sulek and William Channer.
 In the past they've worked with many talented developers and designers including Cole Townsend, Yagiz Nizipli, and Tosin Afolabi.

 ## Executing the Animation